Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_II.md

 ### Get the flag

-Finally, lets read the flag directly as suggested in the hint
+Finally, let's read the flag directly as suggested in the hint
 ```
 ==> print(open('flag.txt', 'r').read())
 picoCTF{<REDACTED>}